BotswanaOfficial Name: Republic of Botswana

 For additional information on entry requirements, travelers may contact the Embassy of the Republic of Botswana, 1531-1533 New Hampshire Avenue NW, Washington, D.C.
 20036, telephone (202) 244-4990/1, fax (202) 244-4164 or the Permanent Mission of the Republic of Botswana to the United Nations, 103 E. 37th St., New York, N.Y., 10016, telephone (212) 889-2277, and fax (212) 725-5061.
 There are also honorary consuls in Los Angeles, San Francisco, and Houston.
 Visit the Embassy of Botswana’s web site for the most current visa information.
 As a general precaution, all travelers are advised to carry a photocopy of the photo/bio information page of their passport and keep it in a location separate from the passport.

-Attention new South Africa regulations: Travelers who also intend to visit or transfer through South Africa should pay careful attention to new and additional travel requirements there.
-Please see Country Specific Information for South Africa regarding the requirements for at least two blank (unstamped) visa pages and carrying unabridged birth certificates for all children under 18.
+Travelers who also intend to visit or transfer through South Africa should pay careful attention to the new and additional travel requirements for that country.
+Please see Country Specific Information for South Africa regarding the requirements for at least two blank (unstamped) visa pages and carrying unabridged birth certificates for all children under the age of 18.
+As of June 1, 2015, South Africa is enforcing strict requirements for children, requiring them to carry unabridged birth certificates and parental consent forms from parents not accompanying the child.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Botswana.